ibbenz/ba_222_gencg_h1901_students/README.md

 The animation: https://github.com/ibbenz/ba_222_gencg_h1901_students/blob/master/Small_Videos/Pointilation.mp4

 # Project 1: Wind
 This project was created to produce a certain mood.
 The first approach was to create just yellow lines on a blue background which will change direction as the elevator changes direction.
 The movement should be smooth similar to yellow straw blown in wind.
 Since this approach appeared to simplistic a whole story was developed around this idea.
 There is a transformation from straw to stars to birds in the sky while the elevator is moving.
+The birds finally create a feather-like structure.

 ![Wind1](https://github.com/ibbenz/ba_222_gencg_h1901_students/blob/master/Small_Videos/Wind1.png "Wind1")
 ![Wind2](https://github.com/ibbenz/ba_222_gencg_h1901_students/blob/master/Small_Videos/Wind2.png "Wind2")